tjanson/WifiLocationLogger/README.md

 Feel free to open an Issue for bug reports or feedback of any kind.
 Pull requests very welcome.

+The output format is bound to change often, so please look at [the relevant section of the source code](https://github.com/tjanson/WifiLocationLogger/blob/master/app/src/main/java/com/tomjanson/wifilocationlogger/WifiBroadcastReceiver.java#L72-L84) to figure out the fields’ meanings.

 ![screenshot](https://raw.githubusercontent.com/tjanson/WifiLocationLogger/master/other/screenshot.small.png)

 ## To-Do